 Taught element - module exams

 The written examinations are designed to assess the taught part of the programme structured in 4 modules.
-There will be three written exams each of which will be 90-minutes long (module 1 exam also includes an additional 60mins reading time).
+There will be two written exams each of which will be 2 hours long.

 Research element - thesis and viva